DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses

-\mypara{Laboratory testbed.} To assess the computational performance of DeepSE-WF when compared to existing estimators, we leveraged a MacBook Pro with an M1 Pro processor and 32GB of RAM.
-To further evaluate the performance enhancements of DeepSE-WF when using a GPU, we used a machine running Ubuntu 20.04 provisioned with 40 2.1 GHz Intel Xeon E5-262 CPU cores, an NVIDIA TITAN X GPU and 256GB of RAM.
+\mypara{Laboratory testbed.} To assess the computational performance of DeepSE-WF when compared to existing estimators, we used a MacBook Pro with an M1 Pro CPU and 32 GB RAM.
+To evaluate further performance enhancements when using a GPU, we used an Ubuntu 20.04 machine provisioned with 40 2.1 GHz Intel Xeon E5-262 CPU cores, an NVIDIA TITAN X GPU and 256 GB RAM.